AlperBayraktar/WordGuessingGame-KelimeTahminOyunu/README.md

 ## Find The Word, Get The Coin! - English

 This is a word guessing game that i made using Python with TKinter, pygame and SQLite3 packages.
 Run `main.py` file to play the game.
+> ### If it doesn't work when clicking the file, please try to run it with terminal.

 ## How To Play?